 Is it any good?

-Some horror-movie reference books don't even list TEEN WOLF, and no wonder.
-Michael J. Fox makes one of the least menacing monsters ever, in what is really a good-natured spoof of adolescent insecurities and image-consciousness in school, not Gothic shocks.
+This is a good-natured spoof of adolescent insecurities and image-consciousness in school, not Gothic shocks.
+Some horror-movie reference books don't even list Teen Wolf, and no wonder; Michael J. Fox makes one of the least menacing monsters ever.
 True, the comedy verges on a being a one-joke situation; people are intrigued by “the Wolf,” try to profit off “the Wolf,” want to be pals with “the Wolf” -- anything but be frightened of him.
 And the less-than-conclusive ending leaves something to be desired.

 But the filmmakers draw solid laughs out of the situation, and even a bit of thoughtfulness about Scott's predicament in going from being thoroughly mediocre to an unexpected Leader of the Pack.
 It wouldn't be half the movie it is without Michael J. Fox in the lead.
 The young actor, right off his hit performance in Back to the Future (though this was shot earlier) is tremendously appealing.
 Fox was not only the unpretentious sort any kid would want as a friend, he was also the type any parent would be proud to call a son, and that was a rare combo for young screen characters in the post-Porky's 1980s.

-Families can talk about how filmmakers have used the idea of a youth becoming a werewolf or monster as a metaphor for puberty, raging hormones, and tumultuous maturation, classic depictions being I Was a Teenage Werewolf, Ginger Snaps, and The Company of Wolves.
+Families can talk about how filmmakers have used the idea of a youth becoming a werewolf, like in Teen Wolf, or monster as a metaphor for puberty, raging hormones, and tumultuous maturation, classic depictions being I Was a Teenage Werewolf, Ginger Snaps, and The Company of Wolves.
 Ask teens if they relate to the idea.

 Instead of all the students fearing/hating “the Wolf,” they like him even better than ordinary Scott Howard.
 Ask kids if they think this is really how their world works.
 Who are the most popular kids, and why?